MarkusEh/vdr-plugin-tvscraper/README.md

 - libcurl
 - gcc v8 or later. gcc must support -std=c++17.
 - If you use TVGuide: Version 1.3.6+ is required
-- If you use SkinNopacity: Version 1.1.12+ is required
+- If you use SkinNopacity: Version 1.1.15+ is required
+- If you use skinFlatPlus: Version 0.6.7+ is required

 Installation and configuration
 ------------------------------